EDL Regional Hub

 Secondary open garden terraces located at different parts of the building form part of a network of breakout spaces that provide users with the option to choose their preferred outdoor experience depending on the time of day, based on optimal microclimatic conditions.
 While incorporating sensitive design features and passive cooling strategies to better mitigate the tropical climate, we have arrived at a piece of architecture that seeks a perfect equilibrium between business functionality and the well-being of its users.

-Stepping into the space is akin to stepping into the pages of a story book.
+Stepping into the showcase gallery is akin to stepping into the pages of a story book.
 The first thing you see upon entering the space is a giant lampshade, which — due to its scale — makes you feel like a miniscule being.
 Kind of like Alice in Wonderland when she drinks the shrinking potion.
 It shifts your perspective and sets a tone for the journey that you’re about to embark on within the space.
 Then as you journey through the space, you experience the materials in varying states, scale, and proximity.
 This again brings about this deep sense of wonder and adventure.

 Outcomes